CalebeGeazi/django-react-tailwindcss-template/README.md

 - Files that needs to be pre-processed live under `assets` directory. (e.g., `assets/css/tailwind.css` and files under `assets/components`)

-- All Django templates live in `templates` directory
+- All Django templates live in `app/templates` directory

 ## Installing